skyvers/skyve-dev-guide/chapters/reports.md

 _Figure 68 - Example report action button_

-To ensure all reports are valid and can be run, use the *compileReports* ant task to recompile all Jasper reports.
+To ensure all reports are valid and can be run, compile the reports using the Eclipse Jasper Report Designer plug in.

 When reports are requested by the user (using the report action button) Skyve will offer the user a choice of formats in which the report will